 With Sleep Sensing on your Nest Hub (2nd gen), you can view a summary of your sleep and receive personal insights and helpful tips.
-Once you’ve set up Sleep Sensing, your sleep summary will be available on your display beginning the next morning.
-With the Google Fit app, you can also view your sleep history over time.Sleep Sensing is not intended to diagnose, cure, mitigate, prevent or treat any disease or condition.
+Once you’ve set up Sleep Sensing, your sleep summary will be available on your display starting the next morning.
+With the Google Fit app, you can also view your sleep history over time.Sleep Sensing is not intended to diagnose, cure, mitigate, prevent, or treat any disease or condition.
 Consult your healthcare professional for questions about your health.
 Device placement and nearby people, pets, or noises can cause inaccurate readings.

 To view your sleep summary, tap your display’s screen Wellness Your sleep.

 Note: To have your sleep summary appear on your Nest Hub (2nd gen), you need to allow personal results and Proactive health & fitness results on your display.
 Web & App Activity also needs to be turned on in your Google Account.
 To receive answers from Google Assistant related to your sleep information, personal results and Voice Match need to be turned on.

 Your sleep summary will show several aspects of your previous night’s sleep such as the duration, schedule, and quality of your sleep.
 When you’ve slept well, each circle in your summary will align and turn purple.
 Tap Your sleep to view each circle in more detail.